The Best Cheap Kids Bikes

 Handlebar Height

+The height and shape of a bike’s handlebars can greatly affect the overall maneuverability of the bike.
 When the bars are too low, the child must lean forward to reach the bars, which limits their comfort on the bike and can also minimize the space for the child’s legs when pedaling.
 When too high and/or swept back, the handlebars can reach halfway up a child’s chest which requires riders to bend their elbows too much, limiting their range of motion.

 Bars can also be too narrow or too wide, which can make the rider feel too squished or too stretched out on the bike.
 As seen below, the older version of the REI Co-op REV bike had narrow handlebars that were difficult to manage for our young riders.
 The REV bike has since been updated and its handlebars are wider and better-designed.